cloud-custodian/cloud-custodian/tools/c7n_logexporter/README.md

-# Cloud watch log exporter
+# c7n-log-exporter: Cloud watch log exporter automation

 A small serverless app to archive cloud logs across accounts to an archive bucket.
 It utilizes cloud log export to s3 feature for historical exports.